 The Phantom 2 Gimbal is a 2-axis, motorized stabilizer for mounting a GoPro HERO3 or HERO3+ action camera.
 It helps isolate the camera from vibration incurred by the rotors to give you the smoothest possible aerial video.
 In addition, it allows the camera to tilt between -130 to +50° with a precision of ±0.08°.
 Tilting is controlled via a lever that attaches to the back of the transmitter.

-Included with this "ready-to-fly" version of the Phantom 2 Quadcopter is a 6-channel, 2.4GHz transmitter (TX) that comes pre-bound with the aircraft.
+Included with this "ready-to-fly" version of the Phantom 2 Quadcopter is a 6-channel, Wi-Fi-based 2.4GHz transmitter (controller) that comes pre-bound with the aircraft.
 It features an operational range extending up to 3,280' line-of-sight, depending on conditions.
 The controls are configured in "Mode 2", which is the most popular mode among RC pilots in the U.S.

 Because of the complexity associated with multi-rotor aircraft, the Naza-M V2 flight control system in the Phantom 2 relies on a GPS-based navigation as well as gimbal, compass, and other data to maintain flight stability and provide other assisted-flying features.
 While fully manual operation is possible, and can be unlocked using the Naza Assistant Software, most users, especially videographers hoping to get the smoothest possible shoots, will opt for GPS or GPS Attitude flight mode.
 In GPS Mode the Naza system keeps the Quadcopter stable and right-side-up when moving, and holds it in a fixed horizontal and vertical position whenever you release the sticks.